Tahoe City Downtown Access Improvements

 The preliminary design and environmental document are complete.
 The Mitigated Negative Declaration and Initial Study & Checklist are available at the California State Clearinghouse website here: https://ceqanet.opr.ca.gov/2021020211/2

 Currently, the plans, specifications, and project estimate are in progress.
 Full construction funding has not yet been secured.
-Construction is expected in 2024 or 2025, assuming the project is fully funded.
+Construction is expected in 2024 or 2025, based on availability of funds.

 Purpose and Need